DauMoe/note/interview_question.md

    - Un-expect behavior because nothing can higher priority than `!important`

 - How to measure the browser web performance? what are the solution to improve it?
 - Have you use the srcset of an image?
+   - Yeah, not often.
+I use it for optimize the image

 ## State management
 - Why are we the state management (Redux)? or why does redux was built? what problem does Redux solve?